Fruitlands (transcendental center): History

 Amos Bronson Alcott, a teacher and member of the New England Non-Resistance Society, came up with the idea of Fruitlands in 1841.
 He traveled to England the following year, where he hoped to find support and people to participate with him in the experiment.
 England was home to his strongest group of supporters, a group of educators who had founded the Alcott House, a school based on his philosophy of teaching.
 One of his supporters was Charles Lane, who journeyed with him to the United States on October 21, 1842.

-In May 1843, Lane purchased the 90 acre Wyman Farm in Harvard, Massachusetts for $1800.
-Though Alcott had come up with the idea of Fruitlands himself, he was not involved in purchasing the land, largely because he was penniless after the failure of his Temple School and his subsequent years in Concord, Massachusetts as a farmer.
+In May 1843, Lane purchased the 90 acre Wyman Farm in Harvard, Massachusetts, for $1800.
+Though Alcott had come up with the idea of Fruitlands himself, he was not involved in purchasing the land, largely because he was penniless after the failure of his Temple School and his subsequent years in Concord, Massachusetts, as a farmer.
 In July, Alcott announced their plans in The Dial: "We have made an arrangement with the proprietor of an estate of about a hundred acres, which liberates this tract from human ownership".
-They had officially moved to the farm on June 1 and optimistically named it "Fruitlands" despite only ten old apple trees on the property.
+They had officially moved to the farm on June 1 and optimistically named it "Fruitlands" despite there being only ten old apple trees on the property.

 In principle, the Fruitlands reformers did not believe in purchasing property; Lane said the following on the subject: "We do not recognize the purchase of land; but its redemption from the debasing state of proprium, or property, to divine uses, we clearly understand; where those whom the world esteems owners are found yielding their individual rights to the Supreme Owner" The commune attracted 14 residents, including the Alcott and Lane families.
 By July, the community had succeeded in planting 8 acre of grains, one of vegetables, and one of melons.
 On July 8, Ralph Waldo Emerson visited along with Ellery Channing.
-Although he was impressed by the serenity of the site and the idea of hard work, he cautiously recorded, "I will not prejudge them successful...
+Although he was impressed by the serenity of the site and the idea of hard work, he cautiously recorded, "I will not prejudge them successful ...
 They look well in July.
 We will see them in December."

 Alcott and Lane collaborated on a letter which was published in the New York Evening Tribune on September 1 and soon republished elsewhere.
 In the article, titled "The Consociate Family Life", the duo explained their main purpose was to improve society through "simplicity in diet, plain garments, pure bathing, unsullied dwellings".

 Fruitlands ultimately failed the winter after it opened, largely due to food shortages and accompanying unrest in the inhabitants.
 The rigors of a New England winter proved too severe for the members of the Fruitlands.